-- At company level, by designing E2E processes that connect all the dots along the supply chain.
+- At a company level, by designing end-to-end processes that connect all the dots along the supply chain.

-- At a multi-player level, by designing interconnected E2E processes between several organizations, either between horizontal partners or between different vertical stakeholders along the value chain (supplier, third party, customer, end user).
+- At a multi-player level, by designing interconnected end-to-end processes between several organizations, either between horizontal partners or between different vertical stakeholders along the value chain (supplier, third party, customer, end-user).

 2. The cultural change.

-What we initiated during the 3.0 revolution is still valid: performance, process & system thinking through lean & continuous improvement remain key.
+What we initiated during the 3.0 revolution is still valid: performance, process and system thinking through lean and continuous improvement remain key.
 The rules of the game have changed, however.
-The playground is no longer the shop floor; it is the sum of interconnected shop floors: E2E integration requires you to embrace a more open-collaborative way of designing and then operating, beyond the confines of a given facility or company.
+The playground is no longer the shop floor; it is the sum of interconnected shop floors.
+End-to-end integration requires you to embrace a more open and collaborative way of designing and then operating beyond the confines of a given facility or company.

-@Bluecrux, we can help you to create a powerful change organization by coaching change agents on both the hard and the soft aspects of change
+At Bluecrux, we can help you to create a powerful change organization by coaching change agents on both the hard and the soft aspects of change.

-In conclusion, we believe technology for industry 4.0 is indeed the new Holy Grail, but don’t underestimate the investment required in process design and change management.
+In conclusion, we believe the technology for Industry 4.0 is indeed the new Holy Grail—but don’t underestimate the investment required in process design and change management.
 Don’t fall into the same trap twice!
 Both represent major opportunities and will be understood as complementary levers.

-Eager to find out how you can turn the industry 4.0 concept into concrete, hands-on reality in your organization and boost your operational excellence?
+Eager to find out how you can turn the Industry 4.0 concept into a concrete, hands-on reality in your organization and boost your operational excellence?
 So are we!

 For our approach to process and system design in manufacturing, contact Anouk Schoenmakers.